Domestic/Intimate Partner Violence

 Domestic Violence in the LGBTQ Community

-Research has consistently shown that intimate partner violence occurs at the same rates in same-sex relationships as in hetersexual relationships.
+Research has consistently shown that intimate partner violence occurs at the same rates in same-sex relationships as in heterosexual relationships.
 We also know that while the dynamics and many forms of abuse in same sex relations are the same there can also be additional forms of abuse and barriers to finding safety.
 This highlights the critical importance of supporting survivors, regardless of their gender identity or sexual orientation.
-The Advocacy Center provides a safe space for LGBTQ identified survivors to receive informed and compassionate services (Link to Services) regardless of their gender identity or sexual orientation.
+The Advocacy Center provides a safe space for LGBTQ identified survivors to receive informed and compassionate services regardless of their gender identity or sexual orientation.
 To speak with an advocate call our 24 Hour Hotline.

 To learn more about Intimate Partner Violence in the LGBTQ identified community visit: